-Riding on the increasing demand for coal, the Group will continue to actively seek opportunities to develop its coal business, either through value-added mergers and acquisitions or strategically re-allocating its internal resources to expand the current coal business or diversify into other business scopes within the coal industry.
+Riding on the relatively stable demand for coal in the foreseeable future, the Group will continue to actively seek opportunities to develop its coal business, either through value-added mergers and acquisitions or strategically re-allocating its internal resources to expand the current coal business or diversify into other business scopes within the coal industry.

 Meanwhile, despite that the energy security role of coal will remain in the near term, low carbonization and clean and efficient productions are still the main development direction of the coal industry.
-Thus, the Company has commenced a photovoltaic project, aiming to promote low carbonization, integrate development of coal-based energy and multi and green energy, and expand green transformation channels for the coal business.
+Thus, the Company has commenced a photovoltaic project, aiming to promote low carbonization, integrate development of coal-based energy and green energy, and expand green transformation channels for the coal business.
 The Company strives and is committed to the green development of the Company's business, and ultimately achieving balanced operations between coal business development and ecological protection.

-The coal business segment has contributed approximately RMB2.85 billion (2022: RMB2.01 billion) to the Group's revenue during the Year.
+The coal business segment has contributed approximately RMB4.03 billion (2023: RMB2.85 billion) to the Group's revenue during the Year.